-Basic auto insurance is on to policies that can be tailored to your unique insurance needs, the best car insurance companies generally offer superior customer service, an up-to-date website where you can pay your bill or check your policy.
+Basic auto insurance is on to policies that can be tailored to your unique insurance needs, the best car insurance companies generally offer superior customer service.

 1Australia 2Canada 3Germany 5Hungary.
 4-hong kong 6Indonesia.
 7India.
 8Ireland .9Italy.
 10New Zealand.
 11Norway.
 12Romania .13Russian Federation.
 14South Africa .15Spain.
 16United Arab Emirate

 In Australia, Compulsory Third Party (CTP) insurance is a state-based scheme that covers only personal injury liability.
 Comprehensive and Third Party Property Damage insurance are sold separately.

 - Comprehensive insurance covers damages to third-parties and the insured property and vehicle.

 - Third Party Property Damage insurance covers damage to third-party property and vehicles, but not the insured vehicle.

 - Third Party Property Damage with Fire and Theft insurance additionally covers the insured vehicle against fire and theft.